-2.1.4 - CDL Pre-trip Vehicle Inspection Test
+2.1.4 - CDL Vehicle Inspection Test

-In order to obtain a CDL you will be required to pass a pre-trip vehicle inspection test.
+In order to obtain a CDL you will be required to pass a Vehicle inspection test.
 You will be tested to see if you know whether your vehicle is safe to drive.
-You will be asked to do a pre-trip inspection of your vehicle and explain to the examiner what you would inspect and why.
-The following seven-step inspection method should be useful.
+You will be asked to do a Vehicle inspection of your vehicle and explain to the examiner what you would inspect and why.
+The following sevenstep inspection method should be useful.